skuethe/grafana-oss-team-sync/CONTRIBUTING.md

 * Bug fixes
 * Documentation
 * Issue Triage
-* Answering questions on Slack/Mailing List
-* Web design
-* Communications / Social Media / Blog Posts
-* Release management

-Not everything happens through a GitHub pull request.
-Please come to our [meetings](TODO) or [contact us](TODO) and let's discuss how we can work together.

 ## Find an Issue

-We have good first issues for new contributors and help wanted issues suitable for any contributor. [good first issue](TODO) has extra information to help you make your first contribution. [help wanted](TODO) are issues suitable for someone who isn't a core maintainer and is good to move onto after your first pull request.
+We have good first issues for new contributors and help wanted issues suitable for any contributor. [good first issue][goodfirstissue] has extra information to help you make your first contribution. [help wanted][helpwanted] are issues suitable for someone who isn't a core maintainer and is good to move onto after your first pull request.

-Sometimes there won’t be any issues with these labels.
-That’s ok!
-There is likely still something for you to work on.
-If you want to contribute but you don’t know where to start or can't find a suitable issue, you can ⚠️ **explain how people can ask for an issue to work on**.

 Once you see an issue that you'd like to work on, please post a comment saying that you want to work on it.
 Something like "I want to work on this" is fine.